lorens-osman-dev/cluster/README.md

 **The Challenge**:

-Currently, the Cluster plugin for each `son` note creates a subfolder with the same name as the `parent` note, following these steps :
+Currently, the Cluster plugin for each `child` note creates a subfolder with the same name as the `parent` note, following these steps :

 1. create folder with same name of the `parent` note if is not exist.
-2. Create the `son` note within the newly created folder.
+2. Create the `child` note within the newly created folder.

 **Benefits:**